top of page

 QHow do I apply?

-A: First, contact us indicating your intention to apply.
-We will send the application form by email.
+We will then send you the application form by email.

 Q Can non-Japanese nationals apply?